University of Maine at Farmington: History

 In March 1863, a Normal School Act passed into law, and that fall, Farmington was chosen from a list of possible locations for a normal school.
 Founded in 1864 as the state's first publicly funded normal school, the first class graduated from the Western State Normal School in 1866.
 Over the following hundred years, the school's name would change several times: Northern State Normal School (1878), Farmington State Normal School (1889), Farmington State Teachers College (1945), and Farmington State College (1965).

 Farmington State College merged into the University of Maine System in 1968, initially known as the Farmington State College of the University of Maine, before taking on its current name in 1971.
+On June 15, 1965, the Mantor Library, an academic library, was dedicated.

 Many early graduates attended the school for its liberal arts offerings alone.
 Among these were the Stanley brothers, famous for building the Stanley Steamer automobile, and John Frank Stevens, engineer of the Panama Canal.
 Comedian Bob Marley also graduated with a degree in community health.

 In 2016, the University of Maine at Farmington Education Center was named in honor of its longtime president Theodora J. Kalikow, who served from 1994 to 2012.
 Now called the Theodora J. Kalikow Education Center, the LEED-Silver certified building is home to the UMF College of Education, Health and Rehabilitation.

+Recognitions

+UMF was named as one of the Most Transfer-Friendly College on Phi Theta Kappa’s 2024 Transfer Honor Roll.

+In 2025, UMF was ranked a Top Performer in Social Mobility according to US News & World Report.
+It highlights the University's commitment to transforming lives through accessible, affordable education.
+It was also named Top 20 Colleges for Skiing & Winter Sports.

+The University of Maine at Farmington was ranked in the Top 10 Best Value schools in 2025 in the Regional Colleges - North category.